Baltimore judge approves $190 million deal on secret gynecological photos

 “The court finds that the settlement as proposed is fair and reasonable,” Baltimore City Circuit Court Judge Sylvester Cox told a courtroom packed with lawyers and Levy’s former patients.

-An employee of the renowned hospital told officials there in February 2013 he suspected Levy was wearing a tiny camera around his neck as he examined patients.
-Levy committed suicide shortly afterward as authorities weighed whether to bring criminal charges.
+A Johns Hopkins employee told the hospital in February 2013 that he suspected Levy was wearing a tiny camera around his neck as he examined patients.
+Levy committed suicide shortly afterward as authorities weighed whether to bring criminal charges against him.

-Attorneys believe no faces were recorded and all of Levy’s patients are eligible to be part of the class action without having to prove their pictures were taken.
+Attorneys believe no faces were recorded, and all of Levy’s patients are eligible to be part of the class action without having to prove that their pictures were taken.
 Johns Hopkins officials contacted patients to alert them to the police investigation and the allegations against Levy.

-“I just felt embarrassed and ashamed,” said Monica Jones, 40, who had been a regular patient of Levy since she was a teenager.

-“The examinations were really, really intense,” said Jones, who recalled feeling that things were not right.
-“He would want to do a whole examination just to pick up birth control.”
+Baltimore lawyer Jonathan Schochor, the lead counsel, said the core of the case is “the reaction of his patients when they learned of his illegal horrendous conduct.”

 The number of patients involved in the suit ranged from 8,000 to 9,500 and lawyers were working to eliminate duplicate registrations, Schochor said.

-If no appeals are filed, the $190 million would go into a settlement fund overseen by a court-appointed administrator in 44 days.
+If the deal is approved, the $190 million would go into a settlement fund overseen by a court-appointed administrator, following a 30-day appeal period.

-A panel of psychologists and lawyers will evaluate the women who were photographed to determine the level of trauma they experienced, with payments being made in four tiers depending on each woman’s experience.
+A panel of psychologists and lawyers will evaluate the women who were photographed to determine the level of trauma they experienced as a result of their incident, with payments being made in four tiers depending on each woman’s experience.

 Schochor did not say how long it could take for money to be disbursed.